Master of Transport Management

 Elective units of study

-Completion of three electives is a requirement for the Master of Logistics Management.
-Electives are selected from a wide range of logistics and supply chain units of study, including:
+Completion of three electives is a requirement for the Master of Transport Management.
+Electives are selected from a wide range of transport, infrastructure, maritime and aviation units of study, including:

 - ITLS6105 Traffic & Mobility Management